 Nobel Relocation can offer full origin services throughout the US.

 The first step is always a visit to your customer by one of our multilingual customer advisors.

 These days, due to Covid, we can also provide a ‘camera estimate’ service, for picautios, with much accuracy.

-We list all of the furniture and objectsyour customer wish to relocate.
-After the visit we will inform you about the best packing options for furniture or other valuable objects, and note any special requests you may need.
-This visit serves as a basis for calculating a removal offer, for which the volume and value of your furniture, clothes and other belongings are entered into our price structure.
+We list all of the furniture and objects you/your customer wishes to relocate.
+And will inform you about the best packing options for furniture or other valuable objects, and note any special requests you may need.
+This serves as a basis for calculating a removal offer, for which the volume and value of your furniture, clothes and other belongings are entered into our price structure.

 For this reason, expect that customs officers will thoroughly check import documentation and reject incomplete or incorrect documents.
 The shipments such documents accompany will be placed on hold, meaning you will not have access to your goods until authorized by customs and your shipment will incur demurrage charges.

 An increasing number of shipments entering the USA are x-rayed and/or randomly selected for physical inspection.
 These inspections will also cause delays in customs clearance, once again preventing your access to the shipment until authorized and also incurring demurrage and/or per diem charges.

 At present customs clearance normally takes an average of 4 to 8 days from the shipment’s arrival.